ducakar/openzone/README.md

 You may also want to set several options when configuring CMake build system:

+- `OZ_ADDRESS_SANITIZER`: Compile with AddressSanitizer support.
+AddressSanitizer is a memory checker that detects stack and heap buffer overruns, malloc/free misuse and other memory errors.
+  GCC >= 4.8 or LLVM/Clang >= 3.2 is required.
+  `OFF` by default.

 - `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks in liboz.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).